Hordunlarmy/APIs/siwesAPI/README.md

 ### Documentation
 For full documentation, visit http://localhost:8000/docs after starting the server.
 This will provide access to an interactive Swagger UI where you can test all API endpoints.

+## Running with Docker
+To run this project using Docker, run `docker-compose up --build`